micc83/rooles/readme.md

 ### Protect routes and Controllers through Rooles Middlewares

-You can protect both routes and Controllers through Rooles Middlewares.
+**Rooles**  provides two Middlewares to protect both routes and Controllers.

 To protect routes by User Role you can use the **role Middleware**:

 ```php
 Route::get('admin/users/', [